Leaf beetles in field crops

 - Beetle outbreak—Australian Mungbean Association

-- Rhyparida fact sheet—Sugar Research Australia
+- Rhyparida information sheet (PDF, 1.1MB)—Sugar Research Australia

 - Registered chemicals database—Australian Pesticides and Veterinary Medicines Authority (APVMA)